andresaraujo/website/flutter-for-android.md

 **What is the equivalent of a LinearLayout?**

-A LinearLayout is commonly used to lay your widgets out linearly horizontally or vertically.
+A LinearLayout is used to lay your widgets out linearly -horizontally or vertically.
 In Flutter, you can use the Row widget or Column widget to achieve the same result.